tobyhodges/fair-research-software/index.md

 After attending this training, you will be able to:

 - List challenges typically faced by researchers developing software and managing data for modern computational research, including requirements commensurate with the FAIR (Findable, Accessible, Interoprable, Reusable) principles
-- List some tools and practices that can help make your research, data and software FAIR
+- List some tools and practices that can help make your research, data and software open and FAIR
 - Automate your research and enable replication of your research results by writing software to implement the research methodology
 - Share and version control your software using GitHub
-- List best practices for developing and sharing sustainable software (including writing readable code, code documentation, licencing and citation)
+- List best practices for developing and sharing opena and sustainable software (including writing readable code, code documentation, licencing and citation)
 - Assess if the code does what it intends to do
-- List tools and techniques for collaborative software development and maintenance
+- List tools and techniques for collaborative and sustainable software development and maintenance

 ::::::::::::::::::::::::::::::::::::::::::  prereq